yt-dlp/yt-dlp/README.md

 ### COMPILE

 **For Windows**:
-To build the Windows executable, you must have pyinstaller (and optionally mutagen, pycryptodomex, websockets)

-Once you have all the necessary dependencies installed, just run `pyinst.py`.
+To build the Windows executable, you must have pyinstaller (and optionally mutagen, pycryptodomex, websockets).
+Once you have all the necessary dependencies installed, (optionally) build lazy extractors using `devscripts/make_lazy_extractors.py`, and then just run `pyinst.py`.
 The executable will be built for the same architecture (32/64 bit) as the python used to build it.

-    py -m pip install -U pyinstaller -r requirements.txt py pyinst.py
+    py -m pip install -U pyinstaller -r requirements.txt py devscripts/make_lazy_extractors.py
+    py pyinst.py

 Note that pyinstaller [does not support](https://github.com/pyinstaller/pyinstaller#requirements-and-tested-platforms) Python installed from the Windows store without using a virtual environment